approov/quickstart-react-native/README.md

 These permissions are checked by the `@react-native-approov check` command.

+Note that the minimum SDK version you can use with the Approov package is 21 (Android 5.0).

+Please [read this](https://approov.io/docs/latest/approov-usage-documentation/#targetting-android-11-and-above) section of the reference documentation if targetting Android 11 (API level 30) or above.

+Note you may need to apply specific [Android Obfuscation](https://approov.io/docs/latest/approov-usage-documentation/#android-obfuscation) rules for your app when releasing it.

 ### Running on an Android emulator

 It is likely you developed your React Native project running on an Android emulator, and after Approov integration, your project will still run on an Android emulator.
 However, Approov's default security policies will reject any app running in an Android emulator.
 You can workaround this behavior in several ways: